Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

 The corresponding results in IF mode, for both surveys, are not shown.
 The specifications of MeerKAT and SKA-MID (see Tables \ref{table:survey_specs_ITF} and \ref{table:survey_specs_SD}) were not planned to function as a dedicated HI intensity mapping experiment.
 Therefore, they are not able to probe the corresponding scales that would make a bispectrum analysis viable in IF mode.
 In other words, IF mode excludes all the information available in these surveys.

 A bispectrum analysis is favoured by surveys that function as interferometers, especially for packed arrays which beat the instrumental noise, since they can probe large to intermediate scales, forming a significant number of triangles, that enhances the HI bispectrum signal \cite{Sefusatti2012}.
 This is particularly important for PNG constraints coming from IM experiments.
 Conversely, a power spectrum analysis is more suitable for IM surveys that were designed to function in SD mode.
-They offer a sufficient range and resolution over linear scales, for the scale-dependent bias correction [see \eqref{eq:Pgs} \eqref{eq:Z1}] to provide compelling constraints on PNG.
-This is particularly true for the local type, which has been shown to be sufficiently constrained by the SKA in SD mode \citep{Camera2013,Fonseca:2015laa,2017MNRAS.466.2780F, Ballardini:2019wxj}.
+They offer a sufficient range and resolution over linear scales, for the scale-dependent bias correction (see \esref{eq:Pgs}{eq:Z1}) to provide compelling constraints on PNG.
+This is particularly true for the local type, which has been shown to be sufficiently constrained by the SKA in SD mode \cite{Camera2013,Fonseca:2015laa,2017MNRAS.466.2780F, Ballardini:2019wxj}.
+Nonetheless, due to the foregrounds and scale range probed by an experiment in SD mode, the bispectrum provides significantly tighter PNG constraints than the power spectrum for all the surveys discussed before, apart from SKA-MID B2 in the local PNG case.
+The latter is due to the fact that B2 offers a sufficient access to the large-scales, as well as the intermediate ones, providing an adequate amount of k-bins for the scale-dependent bias correction in the power spectrum to produce equivalent local PNG constraints to the bispectrum.